GIPO: Gaussian Importance Sampling Policy Optimization: Related Work

 \section{Related Work}

-In scalable policy learning, experience is often generated by a behavior policy $\mu$ that is stale relative to the learner policy $\pi_\theta$, which is referred to as policy lag.
-Such mismatch is widespread in distributed actor-learner systems and can also occur in nominally on-policy methods due to reusing rollouts across multiple optimization epochs \citep{schulman2017proximal, espeholt2018impala}.
-Under lag, updates become effectively off-policy and are mediated by per-step importance ratios.
-In high-dimensional stochastic policies and long-horizon settings, these ratios can become broadly distributed and exhibit pronounced tails.
-These tails are closely tied to both optimization instability and reduced effective contribution of stale replay under conservative surrogates.
+In scalable policy learning, policy lag occurs when experience is generated by a stale behavior policy $\mu$ relative to the learner $\pi_\theta$, widespread in distributed systems or when reusing rollouts \citep{schulman2017proximal, espeholt2018impala}.
+Under such effectively off-policy updates, heavy-tailed importance ratios often cause optimization instability and hinder the utilization of stale replay.
 Existing work primarily employs two approaches to address this: (i) target-side off-policy correction via truncated importance sampling, and (ii) surrogate-side ratio control.
-A broader related line studies how to reuse trajectories across policy iterations via importance sampling with explicit variance/bound control, including policy-search and natural-policy-gradient settings \citep{metelli2018policy, metelli2020importance, tirinzoni2019transfer, lin2025reusing}.
+A broader related line studies trajectory reuse via explicit variance bounding \citep{metelli2018policy, metelli2020importance, tirinzoni2019transfer, lin2025reusing}.